Thomas Brunner: Retirement and death

 Brunner retired in 1869 at the relatively young age of 46.
 He remained employed by the Nelson Provincial Council as a consultant surveyor and was also head of the Nelson Survey Department.
 His administration skills were not up to the latter role and many of the surveys produced under his supervision were of poor quality.
-He also continued to seek private work and contributed to a report on the suitability of the Buller region for settlement and this was published in early 1873.
+He also continued to seek private work, and one commission was the design of St Cuthbert's Church at Collingwood.
+He also contributed to a report on the suitability of the Buller region for settlement and this was published in early 1873.
 On his retirement in 1869 he had retained his offices of sheriff, returning officer and registration officer but was relieved of these in 1872 in cost-cutting measures by the Nelson Provincial Council.
 This did not meet with the approval of locals.

 In late 1873, Brunner suffered a paralysis of his left side which prevented him from working.
 By mid-April 1874, he had sufficiently recovered to begin soliciting the provincial government for suitable employment.
 However, on the morning of 22 April he suffered a stroke and died few hours later.
 His funeral service was held at Nelson Cathedral and was attended by several hundred people.
 A large Māori contingent, including his long-time friend Kehu, was also present.
 Brunner was buried at Wakapuaka Cemetery.
 He was survived by his wife, who moved to England soon after his death.
 She lived with her brother until her death in 1895.
 The couple had no children.

-Honorofic eponyms and memorials
+Honorific eponyms and memorials

 Several geographic features are named for him.
 Brunner, originally called Brunnerton, is a small settlement on the Grey River inland from Greymouth where he first found coal.
 It is the site of the former Brunner Mine, best known for New Zealand's worst mine disaster in 1896.
 Lake Brunner is located some 16 mi by road from here, upstream along the Arnold River; Brunner went there after his coal discovery.
 Another feature named for him is the Brunner Range, which is located east of the valley through which the Inangahua River flows.
 Brunner Peninsula extends into Lake Rotoiti at Saint Arnaud.
 A plaque to his memory lies in the Nelson Cathedral and another is mounted onto a memorial stone in the Buller Gorge adjacent to State Highway 6.